-ADVOCATE is a person offered by the RCT to the accuser, victim, accused or any affected family member, that accompanies the same at any or all stages of the process of complaint review.
+ADVOCATE is a person available to the accuser, victim, accused or any affected family member, that accompanies the same at any or all stages of the process of complaint review.
 In this policy, "advocate" does not denote legal representation.
+If the accuser, victim, accused or any affected family member cannot or does not have an advocate readily available, one will be offered to them by SMART.